How Millennials are influencing on organic produce?

 To combat this devastating impact consumption is having on the planet, millennials are switching their wine preference towards sustainably sourced wines.
 They want to know what has gone into the wine before they buy it and drink it.

-As such, they are pushing hard for organic, sustainably sourced wine to be more widely available, not just online, but in supermarkets and when they go out for meals.
-Because consumers aren’t just drinking organic wine in the comfort of their own home, they want it wherever they go.
+As such, they are pushing hard for organic, sustainably sourced wine to be more widely available, not just to shop wines online, but in supermarkets and when they go out for meals.
+Because consumers aren’t just drinking organic wine in the comfort of their own home, they want it wherever they go, which is yet another reason that confirms many organic wine benefits.

 So what can the premium organic wine industry do to keep up with this demand?